 The growing use of medication-assisted treatment (MAT) in addiction treatment represents a shift from the old ways of helping people overcome substance use disorders.
 Clients get help in weaning themselves off drugs and alcohol with more minor side effects and in a shorter period while receiving counseling services and substance abuse treatment.
-Greater Boston Addiction Centers offers MAT services to individuals needing substance abuse treatment to get past their addiction issues.
+Greater Boston Addiction Centers offers MAT services at our addiction rehab center in Boston to individuals needing substance abuse treatment to get past their addiction issues.

 Providing clients with access to medication-assisted treatment helps them manage cravings.
-Greater Boston Addiction Center constantly monitors our MAT programs’ effectiveness and makes adjustments based on the most recent evidence provided.
+Greater Boston Addiction Center monitors our MAT programs’ effectiveness and makes adjustments based on the most recent evidence.

-The staff at Greater Boston Addiction Centers believes in what MAT can do for clients dealing with severe addiction issues.
+Greater Boston Addiction Centers staff believes in what MAT can do for clients dealing with severe addiction issues.
 It allows them to open up to treatments that teach them how to modify their thoughts and actions as they work to remain in recovery.
-Individuals who participate in MAT may be more successful at transitioning to a life free of drugs and alcohol.
+Individuals participating in MAT may be more successful at transitioning to a life free of drugs and alcohol.

 Clients who may have lapsed back into substance abuse after previous attempts at sobriety often have trouble getting over the physical and psychological symptoms of withdrawal.
 Medication-assisted treatment helps diminish and even remove that obstacle.
-Without the distraction of intense side-effects caused by going through withdrawal, clients often feel more capable of absorbing the lessons taught in a rehab program.
+Without the distraction of intense side effects caused by withdrawal, clients often feel more capable of absorbing the lessons taught in a rehab program.

 Greater Boston Addiction Centers makes MAT therapy available to clients seeking help with an addiction to:

-Individuals who participate in MAT often have more success finding a job and maintaining employment after rehab.
+Individuals participating in MAT often have more success finding a job and maintaining employment after rehab.
 It may be easier to reconnect with loved ones or start making long-term plans for a life free of substance abuse.

 Many people think that medication-assisted treatment substitutes one addiction for another.
-They worry that it may be impossible for individuals to truly become substance-free.
+They worry that it may be impossible for individuals to become substance-free truly.
 Greater Boston Addiction Centers professionals provide continuous monitoring of MAT services.
-They make sure that medication levels are safe for clients, adjusting as individuals progress through their programs.
+They ensure medication levels are safe for clients, adjusting as individuals progress through their programs.